-In March and May, Sydney waterside workers took industrial action against the new working arrangements put in place by the Stevedoring Industry Commission.
-At the same time waterside workers in Brisbane held up work in protest at the slow delivery of workers' canteens.
-62. Although the construction of canteens was due to begin in Sydney that year, other amenities recommended by the Commission were awaiting the decision of the Government.63 At about this time, the War Cabinet was presented with a report by the Minister for Supply and Shipping (Jack Beasley) which included a survey of waterside workers' facilities in NSW, Victoria, Queensland and South Australia.
+^{&#}x27;Waterside Hold-Up; New Gang Plan Rejected', The Sydney Morning Herald, Tuesday 30 March 1943, pp. 5-6,.'Sydney Watersiders Hold Out for 8-Men Gangs; Trouble in Brisbane', Morning Bulletin, Rockhampton, Queensland, Thursday 6 May 1943, p.
+3 work in protest at the slow delivery of workers' canteens.
+The Construction of canteens was due to begin in Sydney that year, other amenities recommended by the Commission were awaiting the decision of the Government.
+At about this time, the War Cabinet was presented with a report by the Minister for Supply and Shipping (Jack Beasley) which included a survey of waterside workers' facilities in NSW, Victoria, Queensland and South Australia.
 A similar report was being compiled for Western Australia and Tasmania.
 On 14 May, the Prime Minister, John Curtin, (Member for Fremantle) announced that £125,000 had been approved by the War Cabinet for the capital cost of waterside canteens and shelter sheds in line with the recommendation of the Stevedoring Industry Commission, although negotiations would continue with Port authorities for them to also fund the cost of this infrastructure.
-64

 1944 Within two years the Stevedoring Commission had fixed labour quotas at ports, identified available labour, established reserve pools of labour, enforced attendance, introduced rosters, devised procedures for dealing with urgent cases, considered welfare problems, and initiated limited facilities and meal services in some ports.
-65 But the construction of facilities at Fremantle had been delayed due to war time naval activities at Victoria Quay, Fremantle and difficulties in obtaining a site for the building.
-66
+But the construction of facilities at Fremantle had been delayed due to war time naval activities at Victoria Quay, Fremantle and difficulties in obtaining a site for the building.